PinXian53/intellij-call-graph/README.md

 <br>
 ![demo.gif](pic/demo.gif)
 <br>
-(📝Note: Execution time may vary based on the number of selected files and the complexity of the project.
-Larger selections or more complex codebases may result in longer processing times.)
+(📝Note: <u>Execution time may vary based on the number of selected files and the complexity of the project.
+Larger selections or more complex codebases may result in longer processing times.</u>)

 ## Features
 ### 🔗 Analyze Method Call Relationships